khakhalin/notes/Dictionary.md

 **Tehnical debt** (development) picking an easy (quick to implement) but inherently limiting solution, even though statistically every limiting decision now may have to be reingeneered (scaled up) later.

-**Zero-inflated models** (stats): models that are biased towards observations of zeros; for example a bimodal switch between active and inactive states, with inactive ==0, and active generating a Poisson process. [ref](https://en.wikipedia.org/wiki/Zero-inflated_model)
+**Topic modeling** (text): unsupervised classification of pieces of text into different topics, similar to k-means clustering for numbers.
+Typically uses LDA or NMF. ([ref](https://medium.com/ml2vec/topic-modeling-is-an-unsupervised-learning-approach-to-clustering-documents-to-discover-topics-fdfbf30e27df))

 # UVW

 **Wide column store** (databases): Imagine a table, except that different rows may have different columns (number, names, types).

 # XYZ

+**Zero-inflated models** (stats): models that are biased towards observations of zeros; for example a bimodal switch between active and inactive states, with inactive ==0, and active generating a Poisson process. [ref](https://en.wikipedia.org/wiki/Zero-inflated_model)